szilard/h2o-experiments/df-sweep/README.md

 sum(x_d)
 sum(x_i)
 ```
-it takes 0.48 sec for doubles, 0.42 sec for ints.
+it takes 0.48 sec for doubles, 0.42 sec for ints, 10x faster than H2O.